Atlantis and other incredible lost cities around the world

 Malta

-In a recent documentary on Amazon Prime, it claims that a number of Maltese islands broke away from the mainland after a huge earthquake – it’s thought that these formed the location of the lost city.
+A 2018 documentary claimed that a number of Maltese islands broke away from the mainland after a huge earthquake – it’s thought that these formed the location of the lost city.
 The idea that Malta could be Atlantis was put forward by Maltese architect Giorgio Grognet in 1854, who spent much of his life trying to prove it, while contemporary authors including Francis Galea and Francis Xavier have published texts supporting the notion.

 Athanasius Kircher/Public domain/Wikimedia Commons